DUTCH-BULBS.COM

 Floppy stems: This may be caused by too much shade, too much water, too much fertilizer, or wind damage.
 To solve this problem, move your lilies to a sunnier spot, reduce watering and fertilizing, stake your lilies, or provide some shelter from strong winds.

 Yellow leaves: This may be caused by overwatering, underwatering, nutrient deficiency, or disease.
 To solve this problem, check the soil moisture and adjust your watering accordingly.
 If the soil is too wet, let it dry out a bit before watering again.
 If the soil is too dry, water more frequently and deeply.
 You can also use a moisture meter to monitor soil moisture levels.
 If you suspect a nutrient deficiency, apply balanced fertilizer once a month during the growing season.
 Follow the label instructions and do not overfeed your lilies.
 If you suspect a disease, remove any affected leaves and stems and dispose of them.
 Do not compost them, as this spreads the disease.
-You can also spray your lilies with a fungicide or a homemade solution of baking soda and water to prevent fungal infections.
+You can also spray your dutch plants with a fungicide or a homemade solution of baking soda and water to prevent fungal infections.

 Potted Dwarf Lilies: A Guide to Growing Lilies in Containers